adeelch9/BTTCWallet/README.md

 # BTTCWallet
 BTTCWallet is a Feature-Rich demonstration of a BTT Wallet app built in Telegram.
 Wallet is currently set to testnet.
 Head over to the api/app/Http/Controllers/DPX.php file to change the network to mainnet.
 You can use this app to generate a new wallet, check your balance, send and receive BTT tokens, and view your transaction history.
+Please note that the wallet information, such as the address and secret key etc, is stored in plain text in the SQLite database.
+Developers should implement additional security measures to ensure this information remains protected.

 ## Prerequisites
 - Node.js v16.20.2